 Recipes to Try: Makeup Remover Balm, Beeswax Candles, Boo-Boo Cream (no herbs), Boo-Boo Cream (herbs), Peppermint Lip Balm, 3-Ingredient Lip Balm, Cooling Honey Lip Balm, Lavender Deodorant, On-the-Go Lotion, Anti-Itch Cream, Vapor Rub, Sunscreen, Silky Smooth Lotion, Lotion Bars

 Nourishing oils, also known as Carrier Oils since they are used to dilute and “carry” essential oils, are base oils used in balms, lotions, moisturizers, and cleansers.
-Since oil dissolves oil, nourishing oils also work very well as a makeup remover.
+Since oil dissolves oil, nourishing oils also work very well as makeup removers.

 While some ingredients, like honey and aloe, work for all skin types, carrier oils vary in their weight and texture, which means some work better for certain skin types than others.
 There are many nourishing oil possibilities, but I like to stick to just a few oils for my recipes: sweet almond oil, jojoba oil, olive oil, coconut oil.
 (Coconut oil may cause breakouts for some folks.)

 I personally recommend, from a budget standpoint, sticking with one nourishing oil, and using it throughout all your body-care creations, if possible.
 The one exception to this rule is if a recipe calls for a specific oil.
 I believe sweet almond oil is a great choice for most people, and it’s not too greasy–a big issue for many folks switching to homemade beauty products.

-Recipes to Try: Boo-Boo Cream (no herbs), Boo-Boo Cream (herbs), 2-Ingredient Aloe Facial Moisturizer, Soothing Aloe and Coconut Oil Moisturizer, Honey Sugar Body Scrub, Silky Smooth Lotion, Sunscreen, Body Lotion/Butter, Lotion Bars
+Recipes to Try: Boo-Boo Cream (no herbs), Boo-Boo Cream (herbs), 2-Ingredient Aloe Facial Moisturizer, Soothing Aloe and Coconut Oil Moisturizer, Honey Sugar Body Scrub, Silky Smooth Lotion, Sunscreen, Body Lotion/Butter, Lotion Bars, makeup removers

 Butters, also known as Vegetable Butters, are thick, moisture-rich ingredients.
 Butters are used to make balms, lotions and body butters, and creams.
 Shea butter and cocoa butter are definitely the two most popular butters, followed by mango butter.